oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

     |                                                 |
     +-------------------------------------------------+

-In this architecture, commonly referred to as "backend for frontend" or "BFF", the JavaScript code is loaded from a dynamic BFF Proxy (A) that has the ability to execute code and handle the full authentication flow itself.
-This enables the ability to keep the call to actually get an access token outside the JavaScript application.
+In this architecture, commonly referred to as "backend for frontend" or "BFF", the JavaScript code is loaded from a BFF Proxy server (A) that has the ability to execute code and handle the full OAuth flow itself.
+This enables the ability to keep the request to obtain an access token outside the JavaScript application.

-Note that this BFF Proxy is not the Resource Server, it is the OAuth client and would be accessing data at a separate resource server.
+Note that this BFF Proxy is not the Resource Server, it is the OAuth client and would be later accessing data at a separate resource server after obtaining tokens.

 In this case, the BFF Proxy initiates the OAuth flow itself, by redirecting the browser to the authorization endpoint (B).
 When the user is redirected back, the browser delivers the authorization code to the BFF Proxy (C), where it can then exchange it for an access token at the token endpoint (D) using its client secret and PKCE code verifier.
 The BFF Proxy then keeps the access token and refresh token stored internally, and creates a separate session with the browser-based app via a